 With cautious acceptance by major truck manufacturers and large fleet operators, the new standards call for lower emissions which trucking executives admit will ultimately cut down on fuel costs.

 Owner operators and small fleet owners are less enthusiastic, saying the cost of complying and the fees involved may drive them out of business.
 Some operators such as Waste Management, Inc. (NYSE:WMC), are already changing over to natural gas.
-Manufacturers like Cummins Inc. (NYSE:CMIC) are hurrying to create and sell more efficient engines.
+Manufacturers like Cummins Inc. (NYSE:CMIB) are hurrying to create and sell more efficient engines.

 Federal regulators suggest that by 2017, operators can expect to recover compliance costs in between 2 and 4 years.

 Kenworth, a Paccar Inc. (NASDAQ:PCARB) subsidiary, turned to the government in its quest to develop low-emission tractors (trucks) designed to meet the new standards.
 The result, two projects funded at almost $2 million each by the U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy (EERE), with Southern California’s South Coast Air Quality Management District (SCAQMD) serving as the prime applicant.

 Kenworth will build two tractors to transport freight from the Ports of Los Angeles and Long Beach to warehouses and railyards along the I-710 corridor in the Los Angeles basin.

 The first truck will be a hybrid electric drayage truck with zero-emissions utilizing compressed natural gas (CNG).
 The second cab will feature a hydrogen fuel cell offering true zero-emissions operation.

 A third project, funded at $4.8 million by the California Air Resources Board (CARB) will require Kenworth to build four hybrid-electric trucks.